open-education-hub/operating-systems/content/chapters/app-interact/lab/content/dbus.md

 The application behind `org.freedesktop.Notifications` is responsible with desktop notifications (the small bubbles of text that appear at the top of the screen when some event happens).
 When an application wants to send a notification it needs to connect to D-Bus and call the `Notify` method from the `org.freedesktop.Notifications` interface.

-In this example we want to call the `Notify` method ourselves.
+In this example, we want to call the `Notify` method ourselves.
 To do this, we must first understand the signature of this method:

 `Notify (String arg_0, UInt32 arg_1, String arg_2, String arg_3, String arg_4, Array of [String] arg_5, Dict of {String, Variant} arg_6, Int32 arg_7) ↦ (UInt32 arg_8)`

 This doesn't tell us much, but we can find more documentation [here](https://specifications.freedesktop.org/notification-spec/notification-spec-latest.html#basic-design), since `freedesktop` is an open standard.

-We'll set the arguments to the following (for our simple case most of them will be unused):
+We'll set the arguments to the following (for our simple case, most of them will be unused):

 * `app_name`: `""`